Did you know there is a sneaky way to keep your body healthy and the pounds from creeping on?

 Stand more.
 Standing burns more calories than sitting!
-Stand more often than you sit.

 Store it downstairs.
 Purposely put frequently used items in the basement.
-Then you will have to take the stairs.

 TODAY’S little STEP: Pick 3 tips to incorporate incidental exercise into your daily life.
 Every little step does make a difference.